-School is out, and with the summer months ahead, now is a good time to get your children outside in the sunshine.
+School is out and with the summer months ahead, now is a good time to get your children outside in the sunshine.
 That being said, finding ways to keep your kids entertained all day can be quite the task.
-One solution for getting your kids to spend more time outdoors and have fun are giant garden games.
+One solution for getting your kids to spend more time outdoors and have fun is giant garden games.

-Being outside and in sunlight helps children produce sufficient vitamin D levels, and vitamin D helps to protect kids from various undesirable health issues in later years.
-Plus, the sun is a huge mood-booster, so your kids will be thanking you for it in the end, even if it is hard to peel them from the TV.
+Being outside and in sunlight helps children produce sufficient vitamin D levels.
+This vitamin helps to protect kids from various undesirable health issues in later years.
+The sun is a huge mood booster.
+So, your kids will be thanking you for it in the end, even if it is hard to peel them from the TV.
 Happy kids, happy parents.

 Check out these super-sized versions of classic board games and activities that are a surefire way to get your kids outside and entertained for hours.
 From giant Jenga to Pick up Sticks through to Snakes and Ladders, here are some great jumbo outdoor games to take on holidays or play in the garden this summer.

 Best giant garden games